OutSystems/docs-odc/src/eap/manage-users.md

 This article provides an overview of how users set their names and passwords, and how authentication works in OutSystems.

+## Authentication

+Authentication is the process of identifying and validating users who want access to OutSystems tools and apps.

+Users are associated with and authenticated against the organization to which they're a member.
+When users provide username and password, their credentials are verified.
+Once authenticated, users can switch apps without needing reauthentication.
+In Prject Neo, user management and authentication is ensured by the Identity Service.

-OutSystems identity service:
+OutSystems Identity Service:

-* Stores information in a centralized location
+* Stores information in a secure, centralized location
 * Manages all background identity for accessing apps
-* Makes the login process more effective

-Additionally, identity service facilitates onboarding by enabling new users to:
+Additionally, Identity Service facilitates onboarding by enabling new users to:

 * Receive an email with login instructions
 * Enter their personal information including their name, email, and a password